Groupon settles EEOC investigation, launching education fund for Black students

 Chicago-based Groupon reached an agreement with the Equal Employment Opportunity Commission to establish and contribute $350,000 for a fund to support STEM education for Black students.

 The agreement comes following an EEOC investigation, according to an EEOC news release Wednesday.
-The EEOC and Groupon did not immediately respond to a Tribune request for comment asking for clarification around the investigation.
+Groupon did not immediately respond to a Tribune request for comment asking for clarification around the investigation.
+The EEOC declined to comment.

 The online marketplace has been struggling for years, issuing a warning in May that it could be headed toward insolvency.
 Most recently, Groupon announced it would be downsizing its headquarters.